-I’ve never had the opportunity to see one of these helicopters up close, however they are a popular trainer for flight schools and apparently have more space in the cabin than the R22.
+I’ve never had the opportunity to see one of these helicopters up close, however, they are a popular trainer for flight schools and apparently have more space in the cabin than the R22.
 So if you are a big, tall pilot perhaps it is worth exploring this option.

-Enstrom is also a semi-popular brand of helicopter to train in.
+Enstrom is also a semi-popular brand of a helicopter to train in.
 I love the look and feel of Enstrom’s and their safety record is actually the best when put up against the other options.
 The F-28 is Enstrom’s piston helicopter line and is typically the most affordable Enstrom to use when flight training.

 There are many other helicopter choices out there that you may come across in your research for finding a perfect flight school.